 “If you or your friends have taken something and start to feel unwell please seek medical help immediately.
 Time is critical.
 Taking drugs affects you in many ways: your vision may be impaired, your senses are heightened and numbed at the same time so you might expose yourself to other harm by losing your inhibitions or risking your personal safety.”

-Event Crime Co-ordinator, Detective Inspector John Patience added: “We will, as we have in previous years been taking a robust stance on anyone taking drugs to Rockness.
+Event Crime Co-ordinator, Detective Inspector John Patience added: “We will, as we have in previous years be taking a robust stance on anyone taking drugs to Rockness.

-“We are again this year be providing those bringing drugs the chance to give them up at the entrance to amnesty bins without facing any repercussions.
-They will be clearly visible to those entering the festival, but those caught in possession who have not disposed of any substances will be dealt with robustly.
+“This year we are providing those bringing drugs the offer to give them up at the entrance to amnesty bins without facing any repercussions.